 Here are some ideas to create the need for the minority language.

 2. Make One on One Time Priority

 Spend as much time together where possible, one on one.
+(If not you, then the person who is teaching the language).
 This is especially important if you and your partner speak different languages with your children.
 When you are all speaking together, they may be continuously switching the languages, or just answering in the majority language.
-By spending one on one time where you are speaking ONLY the minority language, there will be less distractions.
+By spending one on one time where you are speaking ONLY your language, there will be less distractions.

-3. Talk a lot in the Minority Language
+3. Talk a lot in the target language

 This seems obvious, and I probably repeat this a lot.
 BUT… Talk as much as you can with your child every day, and encourage them to speak back with you.
 The more you talk, the more words they hear, and the more they learn.